fwcd/swift-music-library/README.md

 # Swift Music Library

-A small library for programmatically fetching, parsing and exporting iTunes/Apple Music libraries as XML.
+A small library for programmatically interfacing with local music libraries.